dfuenzalida/clj-python-interop/README.md

-# interop
+# python-interop

-A simple example of using libpython-clj with built-in and custom modules
+A simple example of using libpython-clj with built-in modules

 ## Usage